 Higher Education Change Management Case Study

-Ultimately the university allowed students and staff choose their destination, whether it be one cloud storage platform or the other.
+Ultimately IU allowed students and staff to choose their destination, whether it be one cloud storage platform or the other.

 “It’s been a challenge to communicate this message during the pandemic,” said the communications manager.

-It’s no doubt the university had a lot of new information to communicate.
+It’s no doubt Indiana University had a lot of new information to communicate.
 Unfortunately, their migration announcement happened around the same time that the institution announced that the spring semester would only last two more weeks to prepare for remote learning due to the COVID-19 lock-down.
 As a result, many users naturally overlooked the message about the changes in cloud storage.

 To make up for lost efforts, the team continuously sent emails, posted on social media, shared e-newsletters, and even tracked how often these emails were actually being read through Salesforce.
 Information generally included a detailed description of what users can expect, and what they need to do for the migration.
 Additionally, the university offered IT training webinars, an information page on its website, and knowledge-based documents.
 For example, one particularly useful document essentially translated the technical language of the migration to everyday language.
 The communications manager also noted that “candid communication has been really helpful moving forward with this unpopular decision.”